 Well, I’m sure it’s no surprise that it is proven that the human body has a pretty impressive way of adapting to change.
 In as little as five days, low carbohydrate – high fat diets cause key adaptations in the muscle to use fat as fuel.

-Some adaptations include an increase in enzymes to move triglycerides inside the muscle, increase intramuscular triglyceride (IMTG) stores, and increase in key fat transport molecules.
+Some adaptations include an increase in enzymes to move triglycerides inside the muscle, increase in intramuscular triglyceride (IMTG) stores, and increases in key fat transport molecules.
 Together, all of these enhance your body’s ability to use both your fat stores, and fat from dietary sources for energy.